-9.6 Model Extension
+10.6 Model Extension and Robustness

-The stylized models depicted in Section 9.3 provide a clear, easy-to-interpret closed-form decision rule for the minimax decision-maker who seeks to be robust against the least favorable sorting scenario.
+Model Extension: The stylized models depicted in Section 10.3 provide a clear, easy-to-interpret closed-form decision rule for the minimax decision-maker who seeks to be robust against the least favorable sorting scenario.
 Nevertheless, these models were derived under simplified assumptions that might not hold in reality.
 First, the minimax decision-maker behaves as if all families might sort into a single worst place-a phenomenon that is rejected by the data.
-To illustrate this, Appendix Figure A.13 plots the distribution of location choices of families if they follow the minimax $(\mathcal{N}/\mathcal{I}/city)$ strategy and face the minimax $(\mathcal{N}/\mathcal{I}/city)$ decision-maker.
+To illustrate this, Appendix Figure A.8 plots the distribution of location choices of families if they follow the minimax $(\mathcal{N}/\mathcal{I}/city)$ strategy and face the minimax $(\mathcal{N}/\mathcal{I}/city)$ decision-maker.
 This figure shows that the minimax behavior assumes that families sort into a small set of places, which might not be reasonable.
-Second, the models in Section 9.3 do not take into account capacity constraints and other restrictions that might arise in real-world problems.
-Therefore, in this section, we describe our extended model that restricts sorting probabilities to better align with the data while maintaining compliance uncertainty.
+Second, the models in Section 10.3 do not take into account capacity constraints and other restrictions that might arise in real-world problems.